Are you looking for the best frugal living tips to help you save money? I’ve got you covered.

 According to Google Dictionary frugal by definition means: “sparing or economical with regards to money or food.”
 But to many people, frugal living means much more.

-You don’t have to only eat from your garden and raise your own chickens to be frugal either.
-(Although this is pretty cool!)
+You don’t have to only eat from your garden and raise your own chickens to be frugal either – although be it pretty cool!

 Instead, do your homework when making a purchase and make sure what you are buying is quality and NOT cheap.
 The goal of my frugal tips is to NOT waste money.